Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Victory Lap Prevention

 Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
 As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

+### Void Portal Deletion

+The mod deletes all Void Portals outside of the Blue Womb.
+This is both a balance change (since it slightly increases the difficulty of Delirium) and a quality of life fix (since players can no longer accidentally enter a Void Portal and losing their streak).

 <br>